 |---|---|

-| Probe Drift | Calibration offset for the voltage probe (-5.0V to +5.0V). |
+| Probe Voltage Drift | Calibration offset to compensate for voltage drop along the probe wire.
+Numeric entry; no enforced -5V to +5V cap. |

-| IDS Mode | Amplifier-protection mode (Off, Mute, Remote Off, Mute+Remote, Limit Volume).
+| IDS Mode | Amplifier-protection action (Off, Mute, Turn off REM pin, Mute and turn off REM pin, Limit Volume).
+The two REM-pin modes appear only on WVC-PRO.
 See Intelligent Drive System. |

 | Min Voltage | The voltage threshold below which IDS triggers. |